lextm/blog/_posts/2006/2006-5-25-what-are-they-new-rules-for-installer-distributions-rule-1.md

 ---
+description: This post is about the new rules for CBC installer.
+excerpt_separator: <!--more-->
 layout: post
-title: "What are they?
-New Rules for installer distributions (Rule 1)"
-description: "This post is about the new rules for CBC installer."
-tags: Code-Beautifier-Collection Delphi
 permalink: /what-are-they-new-rules-for-installer-distributions-rule-1-df7b0ac42df9
-excerpt_separator: <!--more-->
+tags: delphi sharpdevelop .net code-beautifier-collection
+title: What are they?
+New Rules for installer distributions (Rule 1)
 ---
 (CSDN May 25, 2006)